colts70/The-Sematic-Stack/README.md

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer

 This specification is intentionally redundant, as average people struggle to understand this.
 It explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles.

-~7 different explanations of “first hop”

-~6 explanations of /sitemap

-~5 explanations of “not truth”

-~4 restatements of DNS analogy

 “If this sounds too strong, or confusing just copy and paste it into an AI and ask whether the logic holds.”